 If you decide to investigate further, you can use the following strategies.

 Ask The Neighbors

-It's no usual for the neighbors of a vacant home to know the owners.
-In many cases, you can get the homeowners information directly from one of the surrounding houses.
+It's not usual for the neighbors of a vacant home to know the owners.
+In many cases, you can get the homeowner's information directly from one of the surrounding houses.

 Just be careful and aware of your own personal safety when doing this.
 You never know what types of people you might run into.

 There are a lot more records that can be searched if you really want to find a homeowner, including: